apache/fury/docs/specification/xlang_serialization_spec.md

 ---
-title: Fury Xlang Serialization Format
+title: Fory Xlang Serialization Format
 sidebar_position: 0
-id: fury_xlang_serialization_spec
+id: fory_xlang_serialization_spec
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with